AdeptTravel/adept-framework/README.md

 # Adept Framework

 Adept is a Go‑native, FreeBSD‑friendly **multi‑tenant** web and API platform.
 It runs many independent sites from a single binary, lazy‑loads each tenant on the first request, and evicts idle ones to keep memory usage low.
 A unified *API* layer and provider‑agnostic *AI* helpers let Components call external services (OpenAI, SendGrid, …) with one line of code.
+Secrets (like DB credentials) are resolved from Vault using renewable AppRole tokens.

 ---